traez/traez/README.md

 ### Hi there 👋

+Welcome to my GitHub profile.
 I’m attempting a transiton to Tech.
 A career in Web Deveelopment to be particular.

-Actively building my portfolio, and below are soem of the projects I have worked on:
+I'm actively building my portfolio, and below are some of the projects I have worked on:

 <!--